Book Projects in Development

 • Virginia Eubanks is an Associate Professor of Political Science at the University at Albany, SUNY.
 She is the author of Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor (St. Martin’s Press, 2018), Digital Dead End: Fighting for Social Justice in the Information Age (MIT Press, 2011) and co-editor, with Alethia Jones, of Ain’t Gonna Let Nobody Turn Me Around: Forty Years of Movement Building with Barbara Smith (SUNY Press, 2014).

-• Andrea Quijada is a media literacy consultant and a doctoral student in Art History and Visuality at the University of New Mexico in Albuquerque.
-She is a co-author of “Girl Tech: Young Women of Color and Digital Media Technology,” in Media Education for a Digital Age (Routledge Press, 2015).
+• Andrea Quijada is a media literacy consultant and community organizer.
+She is the former Executive Director of the Media Literacy Project and a co-author of “Girl Tech: Young Women of Color and Digital Media Technology,” in Media Education for a Digital Age (Routledge Press, 2015).

 Sustain the Stories